henkjannl/DesigningHousingsInFreeCAD/08-self-tapping-screws/Readme.md

 Now if we move or rotate the screw, the hole will move with it.

 ## Creating a pillar for the screw
-Sometimes the seperation of the housing does not line up with the separation in the screw hole model.
+Sometimes the separation of the housing does not line up with the separation in the screw hole model.
 For instance, In the housing model I lined up the separation in the middle of the USB port, so the housing can be closed easily.

 To solve this, we can make a local pillar in the bottom housing and a hole in the top housing.